xy1776/SEPwC_tidal_assessment/README.md

 `uptide` can calculate the tidal constuents, but any `nan` (i.e missing data) must be removed prior to working out tidal constiuents.

+## The rules

+You cannot alter any of the assert comments in `test/test_tides.py`

+If you alter any function names in the main code, you *can* alter the name in the test file to match; however the rest of the test must remain unchanged.
+This will be checked.

+If you wish to add more tests, please do, but place them in a separate file in the `test` directory.
+Remember to name the file `test_something.py`.
+You must also make sure the `class` name(s) are different to those in `test/test_tides.py`.

+You can also add extra functionality, but the command-line interface must pass the tests set.